DAS-OATs/astrocook/docs/tutorials/getting_started.md

 If the **Zoom** or **Pan** tools are active in the toolbar, the right-click shortcut is overridden.
 In this case, hold `Ctrl` (or `Cmd` on Mac) while right-clicking to access the context menu.
 :::

+### The Continuum Editor

+Located at the bottom of the sidebar, this panel allows you to interactively refine the continuum shape using spline knots.
+See the [Interactive Manual Editing](#continuum-manual) in the Continuum Fitting tutorial for a detailed guide on using the slider, spacing box, and editing tools.

 ## 4. Session Management (Left Sidebar)